 With the holiday season upon us, many of us have our children sitting at home getting bored.
-Well, in my house, when the kids say they're bored, out comes the science experiments.
+Well, in my house, when the kids say they're bored, out came the science experiments.

 If you search the Internet, you will find many different pages and examples of people that have turned their smartphones into holographic projectors.
 All of them work on the same principle: reflection and virtual images.
 Seeing how simple these projectors were to construct, I couldn't resist making one of my own and sharing it with you all.